 Margaret Herrick has taught writing in a number of different contexts and institutions for over twenty years.
 She completed her PhD through the University of Toronto’s Department of English and Centre for South Asian Studies, and her dissertation concerns the roles played by widows and hijras (or third gender people) in 20th century Indian novels and plays.
 Her work has been published in the Journal of Commonwealth Literature, University of Toronto Quarterly, Literature and Theology and Interventions.

-Marci Prescott-Brown is Assistant Professor, Teaching Stream in Writing Studies at the New College Writing Centre.
+Marci Prescott-Brown (she/her/elle) is Acting Director of the New College Writing Centre and Assistant Professor, Teaching Stream in Writing Studies.
 She has practiced decolonialist and antiracist writing pedagogies since she began tutoring students from low income and minority backgrounds as a teenager.
-For over fifteen years, she has taught writing in various postsecondary and other academic contexts.
+For over seventeen years, she has taught writing in various postsecondary and other academic contexts.
 She completed her dissertation using the principles of antiracist writing, receiving her PhD in English from the University of Toronto in 2019.
+She also completed a TESL Diploma in 2020 and earned the OCELT professional designation.
+Currently, she is the Vice President of the Canadian Writing Centres Association/Association Canadienne des Centres de Rédaction (CWCA/ACCR).
 Her pedagogical and research focus is on how varieties of speech, language, and technology can be used as part of decolonialist and antiracist writing instruction to empower writers.
 Marci facilitates the writing group for the Caribbean, African, Equity and Solidarity Studies (CAESS) programs.
 When relaxing, Marci enjoys baking pies, playing games, making crafts, and travelling with her family.

 Roz Spafford has taught writing at the New College Writing Centre since 2010; she also works with Social Work students through the Health Sciences Writing Centre.
 Previously, she taught writing and chaired the Writing Program at the University of California, Santa Cruz, where she still occasionally teaches creative writing.
 She has published a book of poetry, Requiem (Writers & Books, Rochester), along with short stories, pieces of creative non-fiction, book reviews, and columns.
 For more information, see www.RozSpafford.com.